zhengyao-lin/ivm/README.md

 	make
 	make test

-Further build options can be found in CMakefile.txt(e.g. -DPLATFORM)
+Further build options can be found in CMakeList.txt(e.g. -DPLATFORM)

 ## executable files(in build/bin in default)